Your Guide to Cardiac Catheterization

 Post-op Instructions

-• Activity Restrictions: Avoid strenuous activities and lifting heavy objects for a specified period, usually a few days.
+• Activity Restrictions: Avoid strenuous activities and lifting heavy objects for a specified period determined by your physician.

 • Catheter Site Care: Keep the insertion site clean and dry.
-Follow your doctor's instructions on how to care for the site to prevent infection.
+Follow your physician's instructions on how to care for the site to prevent infection.

 • Medication: You may be prescribed new medications or continue with your existing regimen.
 Adherence to medication instructions is crucial for your recovery.